Ophelia | John Everett Millais' artistic treaty on Melancholia

 Dimensions

 The artist painted Ophelia in two different moments.
 Millais creates the background en plein air, inspired by the vegetation of Ewell (a place where he lived for five months, working on the canvas for eleven hours a day).
 The artist left a white space in the center incomplete.
-This to insert Ophelia, impersonated by the model and poet Elizabeth Siddal.
+This is to insert Ophelia, impersonated by the model and poet Elizabeth Siddal.

 Ophelia, lying in a stream, is covered in flowers.